 Image: The primary goal of the thumbnail image, measuring 100×72 pixels, is to get the user’s attention.
 You will have to get creative here and try to find something off of Istockphoto.com or maybe you have some pictures of your own.
 Your logo is not a good Facebook ad image.

 Landing View: For best results you should create a Facebook tab as a landing page for your ad.
-You can see an example of our landing page, or we have instructions on how to create your own Facebook tab.
+We have instructions on how to create your own Facebook tab.
 Unless you are a developer, it is probably easiest to use Iframe Apps to create a landing page.
 If you don’t want to make a landing page you can just direct users to your timeline.
 When users see the ad they can click the title, which will take them to the landing page, or they can click the like button which won’t take them anywhere.

 Step 3: Choosing Demographics